-I love to wear slips.
-I love how they feel against my skin and how they make me feel: protected, unique, even provocative on occasion.
-I amass them in assorted colors, fabrics, and lengths.
+I love slips and amass them in assorted colors, fabrics, and lengths.
+I love how they feel against my skin and how they make me feel--protected, unique, provocative on occasion.

 I give myself permission to explore my affinity.
 I choose my favorites and photograph them in soft light.
 Using long exposures and movement, I create abstractions and surprise.
 Powerful female forms appear.
 The slips ask to be taken outside; they fly.

 And then the world and all its messiness interferes and prods my consciousness.
 A nearly forgotten memory begins to simmer just below the surface of my pictures.
 The middle of my story changes.
 The slips become more real as the memory unfolds.
 Is it my story to tell?
 I let the slips decide.
 They decide to spew.
 A short tale unfolds.